 A total of 16 officers voluntarily serve with the Blue Angels.
 Each year the team typically selects three tactical (fighter or fighter/attack) jet pilots, two support officers and one Marine Corps C-130 pilot to relieve departing members.

 The Chief of Naval Air Training selects the "Boss," the Blue Angels Commanding Officer.
 Boss must have at least 3,000 tactical jet flight-hours and have commanded a tactical jet squadron.
 The Commanding Officer flies the Number 1 jet.
+The Chief of Naval Air Training also selects the "XO," the Blue Angels Executive Officer.
+XO is a Naval Flight Officer (NFO) and must have at least 1,250 tactical jet flight-hours.

 Career-oriented Navy and Marine Corps jet pilots with an aircraft carrier qualification and a minimum of 1,250 tactical jet flight-hours are eligible for positions flying jets Number 2 through 7.
 The Events Coordinator, Number 8, is a Naval Flight Officer (NFO) or a Weapons Systems Officer (WSO) who meets the same criteria as Numbers 2 through 7.
 The Marine Corps pilots flying the C-130T Hercules aircraft, affectionately known as "Fat Albert," must be aircraft commander qualified with at least 1,200 flight hours.